Featured image for article: Zero Waste & Green Events Hof: how you celebrate green

 • Check accessibility: routes, entrances, sanitation, seating areas, information design.

-• Prepare transparency: pre-event info, on-site instructions, post-event report with key figures.
+• Prepare transparency: advance info, on-site instructions, post-event report with key figures.

-• If possible, arrive by public transport, on foot, or by bicycle; form carpools.
+• If possible, arrive by public transport, on foot, or by bike; form carpools.

 • Return reusables and respect deposit cycles.

-• Separate waste into designated containers; if unsure, ask briefly.
+• Separate waste into designated containers; ask briefly if unsure.

-• Pay attention to instructions on accessible routes, quiet areas, and safety.
+• Pay attention to information on accessible routes, quiet areas, and safety.

-• Consume consciously: prefer quality over “to-go”; avoid leftovers, take them with you if offered sensibly.
+• Consume consciously: prefer quality over “to-go”; avoid leftovers, take them with you if offered and sensible.

 Further Standards and Sources

-2. European Commission: Single-use plastics — Background and measures to reduce single-use plastic (accessed 2026-04-02)
+2. European Commission: Single-use plastics — EU background and measures to reduce single-use plastics (accessed 2026-06-02)

 Note (not legally binding): This guide supports the planning of future events but does not replace legal advice.
 Before each event, check permits, safety requirements, and local regulations with the relevant authorities.